-It is possible that a double train (2 x 750 m) needs less space on the network than two normal trains (750 m), which means more capacity for the IM; however, this is not the sole criteria to be taken into account; long trains have to be properly managed so as not to interfere more than others with the surrounding traffics: garage tracks should eventually be built, shunting yards should be thought to receive those trains as well as shorter trains, and electrical power stations adapted if needed along the path.
+It is possible that a double train ( $2 \times 750 \text{ m}$ ) needs less space on the network than two normal trains (750 m), which means more capacity for the IM.
+However, this is not the sole criteria to be taken into account; long trains have to be properly managed so as not to interfere more than others with the surrounding traffic.
+Garage tracks may have to be built, shunting yards should be planned to receive those trains as well as shorter trains, and electrical power stations adapted if needed along the path.